arijitdasgupta/Dotfiles/README.md

 # Dotfiles

 These are my Dotfiles.
-Most of these I copied from somewhere else.
+Most of these I copied from somewhere else, mostly from [jan-xyz](https://github.com/jan-xyz/Dotfiles).

 ## Prerequisites